Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - Log all logins (successful and failed logins), access controls (when user tries to access a folder, etc.), server-side input failures (SQL query, etc.)
 - Implement an algorithm to detect malicious accounts (created in same IP, etc.)
 - Ensure logs can be used by log management solution software
-- Ensure logs is not vulnerable to corruption (multithreading :D, SQL injections, etc.)
+- Ensure logs is not vulnerable to corruption
 - Prevent all access except read access to admins (need to create a log page for admins)
 - Alert the security teams and/or admins in an event of a live attack (DDoS)